samueldsr99/test-mediquo/readme.md

 ![Layout](layout.png)

 ## Finishing
-When your solution is complete, please send us back a git repository with your code to roger.cendros@mediquo.com and david.llort@mediquo.com
+When your solution is complete, please send us back a git repository with your code to juan.cava@mediquo.com

 ## Tips
 Take your time, this is a test, so try your best to make the code as readable and understandable as possible.
 This is a simplification of a larger problem, take that in mind when proposing an architecture for the solution.